Orthogeriatric: Acute Hip Fracture Management Model of Care Consumer Guide

-The Orthogeriatric: Acute Hip Fracture Management model of care delivers consistent high-quality,
+The Orthogeriatric: Acute Hip Fracture Management model of care delivers consistent high-quality, patient-centred, evidence-based care to all orthogeriatric patients who are diagnosed with a hip fracture.

 The model of care aims to ensure patients receive consistent, quality care from admission through to discharge.
-Patients will also be provided with timely and effective pain management,
+Patients will also be provided with timely and effective pain management, appropriate time to theatre and day one mobilisation by a physiotherapist.
+This will provide the best possible opportunity for the patient to return to their pre-fracture function and mobility.

 Please read the Orthogeriatric: Acute Hip Fracture Management Consumer Guide for more information on what you can expect.